bytenaija/shift/README.md

         cd shift/server

-        composer
+        composer install

+     ```

+2. Rename the .env.example file at the root of your application to .env and run the following commands

+    ```bash
         php artisan migrate --seed

         php artisan serve
     ```

-2. Enter the following in another terminal run the included tests:
+3. Enter the following in another terminal run the included tests:

     ```bash
         ./vendor/bin/phpunit